joetainment/joecceasy/README.md

 #### Here's some examples of magic/easy things:

-## You can easily made system/shell calls with much more literal syntax
+## You can easily make system/shell calls with much more literal syntax
 ## that is friendly to copy/pasting paths

 #%call echo This is a magic comment that calls the system's/shell's echo function.